4 Ways Restaurants Can Drive Traffic this Winter (no discounts required)

 Winter.
 It’s the most wonderful time of the year — unless of course you're in the restaurant business.

-As foot traffic takes a nose dive along with the temperature, most restaurant marketers are throwing discounts around like kids having a snowball fight.
+As foot traffic takes a nose dive along with the temperature, most restaurant marketers are throwing discounts around like kids having a snowball fight during recess.

-But saving money doesn’t combat the biggest problem restaurants face in winter: no one wants to go outside.
+But saving money doesn’t combat the biggest problem facing restaurants in the winter: no one wants to go outside.

 How can a $10 off coupon convince me to brave the cold?
 How can it make me want to put on snow boots and trudge through the snow?